mattiashappy/pokestats/README.md

   `Europe/Stockholm`.
 - `MAX_PAGES` – Optional safety cap for pagination; defaults to `100` to respect
   the daily API call limit.

+Aliases: if you already set `HEROKU_TRADERA_APP_ID` and `HEROKU_TRADERA_APP_KEY` as config vars, the importer will pick those up as fallbacks so you don't need to rename them.

 - Add a Heroku Scheduler job to run `python scripts/tradera_importer.py` daily at 02:00 (local time Sweden).